Bayer AG has agreed to settle almost 100,000 U.S. lawsuits over the weedkiller Roundup for approximately $10.9 billion.

 Are there more conditions linked to Roundup?

-A number of people have filed suit against Roundup’s manufacturer Monsanto.
+Hundreds of people have filed lawsuits against Roundup’s manufacturer Monsanto.
 These suits claim the chemical giant has been negligent in producing and marketing a potentially deadly chemical to them and their families.
 In 2016, CBS News reported on a woman, who used Roundup once a week in order to kill weeds on her one-acre property.
 The story states,

 “Some people are landscapers, some people are migrant farm workers, some people are farmers.
 What everyone has in common is that they all used Roundup and they all have non-Hodgkin’s lymphoma.”